 The Swilcan Bridge at The Old Course St Andrews, Royal Troon's Postage Stamp, and the stunning sequence of seaside holes at Old Tom Morris's Cruden Bay are just a few legendary and mind-blowing Scottish golf adventures that all dedicated golfers ought to append to their bucket list.

 Uncover these and many others in our fully approved and Covid-19 protected iconic golf packages.

 The benefit of looking at bespoke golf tours is the greater control of how your budget is spent.
-In most cases, hotels in Europe will package golf and accommodation together, meaning that your golf is set as part of the package in the best part.
+In most cases, hotels in Europe will package golf and accommodation together, meaning that your golf is included as part of the package in the best part.
 We can work with you and your budget to build the ultimate golf trip on world-famous courses with a golf tour.
-Want to spend the money on the golf courses and less on accommodation?
-No Problems, We can get you on Open Championship and Ryder Cup Courses.
+Want to spend more on the golf courses and less on accommodation?
+We can get you on the Open Championship and Ryder Cup Courses no problem.